sunnysahni/sunnysahni.github.io/README.md

 Throughout this course I have reflected on the idea of conveying “truth” through language.
 I recall one of my favorite texts from the course -- James Agee’s interpretation of Walker Evans’s photos in Let Us Now Praise Famous Men.
-From this reading, I realized that there is no singular truth or singular, “correct’ interpretation of reality.
+From this reading, I realized that there is no singular truth or singular, “correct" interpretation of reality.
 This is not a bad thing.
 In fact, we need to have multiple interpretations of reality to shock audiences into action, by exposing them to realities that they have not yet experienced.